-- Being ignorant and being intentionally insensitive are different.
+- Cellular phones are prohibited during the class hours.
+If you have any special circumstance to have it on, make sure to talk with me first. - You may find some topics to be offensive, but remember, you are here to learn. - Treat your peers with respect and have an ear ready to listen to opinions that are different from yours.
+It is all right to disagree with someone, but do it with empathy. - Being ignorant and being intentionally insensitive are different.
 I tolerate the first, but not the second. - I do not have all the answers or solutions, but I am here to guide a collegial and stimulating class for you.
-You are also responsible for being an active participant in class, such as through discussions and group activities. - I do not have ESP.
+You are also responsible for being an active participant in class, such as through discussions and group activities. - I do not read your mind.
 If I do not make myself clear, or if you have a question, be sure to ask me during or after class. - If you can, try to have a sense of humor.
 Having a sense of humor lets you be an objective thinker and a better communicator. - You are expected to follow the students' rules of conduct from the Student Handbook as a member of the BCC learning community.

-REGARDING SAFE SPACE:
+SAFE SPACE:

 This class is a Safe Space for all students.
-Lesbian, gay, bisexual questioning, queer-identified, and transgendered students are welcome in this classroom and encouraged to speak out and be an integral part of this class.
+Lesbian, gay, bisexual questioning, queeridentified, and transgendered students are welcome in this classroom and encouraged to speak out and be an integral part of this class.
 A critical understanding and the embracing of alternative genders and sexualities in this classroom is encouraged.
 Any questions about what this means should be brought to me immediately.
 All are welcome!